 Ensure you do your homework thoroughly and be aware of the year models that were slightly problematic.
 Models between 2000 and 2006 used the 0331 cylinder head.
-Those heads were prone to cracking between cylinder number 3 & 4.
-Wrangler Xj’s and the XJ’s where susceptible to this mainly due to high production quantities.
+Those heads were prone to cracking between cylinder numbers 3 & 4.
+Wrangler Xj’s and the XJ’s were susceptible to this mainly due to high production quantities.
 After 2001 the cylinder head defect was corrected and the problem was subsequently resolved.
 There was never a recall from Jeep to rectify the problem.
 It is recommended to avoid year models between 2000 and 2001 unless the cylinder head has been upgraded.

 Here is a real-world example of the symptoms of a cylinder head failure: